 With all these current concerns in mind, solar energy is amazing.

-The power of the sun is reliable, strong, and a prime example of renewable energy because collecting energy from the sun doesn’t decrease the sun’s power in any way.
+The power of the sun is reliable, strong, and the ultimate example of a renewable energy source because collecting energy from the sun doesn’t decrease the sun’s power in any way.

 No matter how many people have solar panels, the potential amount of energy to be collected is not affected.

 By replacing fossil fuels with solar, the negative effects of fossil fuel emissions are consequently diminished.

 Since climate change and air pollution are intimidating issues, consumers may feel powerless in their ability to make a difference.
 However, the effect of transitioning one home to solar power from fossil fuels is equivalent to planting around 150 trees every year.